-LIGHT TO MODERATE - More significant corrosion with scattered rust nodules 1/16 inch thick, very early stages of section loss due to occasional pitting less than 1/32 inch deep.
+LIGHT TO MODERATE - More significant corrosion with scattered rust nodules 1⁄26 inch thick, very early stages of section loss due to occasional pitting less than 1⁄22 inch deep.

-MODERATE (CS3) - Rust nodules more uniform and typically 1/16 to 1⁄4 inch thick with more frequent section loss due to pitting, typically still less than 1/32 inch deep, but with occasional pitting up to 1/32 inch deep.
+MODERATE (CS3) - Rust nodules more uniform and typically $\frac{1}{16}$ to $\frac{1}{4}$ inch thick with more frequent section loss due to pitting, typically still less than $\frac{1}{32}$ inch deep, but with occasional pitting up to $\frac{1}{32}$ inch deep.
 Visually corresponds to approximately 5% section loss in outer wires.

-MODERATE TO HEAVY - Uniform rust nodules typically 1⁄4 inch thick with uniform section loss due to pitting typically 1/32 inch deep.
+MODERATE TO HEAVY - Uniform rust nodules typically 1⁄4 inch thick with uniform section loss due to pitting typically 1⁄32 inch deep.
 Outer wire section loss estimated between 5% and 25%.

-HEAVY (CS4) - Uniform rust nodules typically 1⁄4 inch to 3/8 inch thick with uniform section loss due to pitting typically 1/32 to 1/16 inch deep.
+HEAVY (CS4) - Uniform rust nodules typically $\frac{1}{4}$ inch to $\frac{3}{8}$ inch thick with uniform section loss due to pitting typically $\frac{1}{42}$ to $\frac{1}{16}$ inch deep.
 Visually corresponds to approximately 25% section loss to the outer wires (obvious flattening of the wires, with grooves between the wires still visible).

-- Number of cables or anchors with no defects in the cable or anchor and the galvanized protection system is functioning properly, which includes white zinc oxidation.
+1. Number of cables or anchors with no defects in the cable or anchor and the galvanized protection system is functioning properly, which includes white zinc oxidation.
 New replacement cables are coded in this condition state.
-(Corresponds to NBI Substructure (NBI Item 060) and SNBI Underwater Inspection Condition (SNBI Item B.C.15) rating of 7 or 8.) - 2.
-Number of cables or anchors with defects that are insignificant and do not affect the capacity of the cable.
+(Corresponds to NBI substructure rating of 7 or 8.)

+- 2. Number of cables or anchors with defects that are insignificant and do not affect the capacity of the cable.
 The galvanized protection system is showing signs of failure, and surface or freckled rust may exist with no measurable loss of section.
 Any individual wire up to 75% out of lay and no closer than 30 LF apart is CS2.
-If any portion of the cable or anchor is CS2, then the NBI Substructure Condition rating (NBI Item 060) and SNBI Underwater Inspection Condition (SNBI Item B.C.15) shall be a maximum of 6. - 3.
-Number of cables or anchors with defects that are beginning to affect the capacity of the cable but are within acceptable design limits.
+If any portion of the cable or anchor is CS2, then the NBI Substructure Condition rating (NBI Item 060) shall be a maximum of 6. - 3.
+Number of cables or anchors with defects that are beginning to affect the capacity of the cable, but are within acceptable design limits.
 Corrosion section loss is not more than 25% of the outer wire layer.
 Single wire failures of the cable may exist due to corrosion or hydrogen embrittlement, but no closer than 30 feet apart.
 Gaps in the outer wires exposing the inner layer with no ferrous corrosion to inner layer.
 Multiple adjacent wires up to 100% out of lay.
 Wires more than 100% out of lay with second layer exposed are considered broken wires.
-If any portion of the cable or anchor is CS3, then the NBI Substructure Condition rating (NBI Item 060) and SNBI Underwater Inspection Condition (SNBI Item B.C.15) shall be a maximum of 5.

-4. Number of cables or anchors with defects that have significantly affected the capacity.
+If any portion of the cable or anchor is CS3, then the NBI Substructure Condition rating (NBI Item 060) shall be a maximum of 5. - 4.
+Number of cables or anchors with defects that have significantly affected the capacity.
 Two or more broken wires, or equivalent section loss due to other defects, are within 30 feet.
 Outer wire section loss greater than 25%.
 Exposed inner wires with measurable section loss.
 Any cable which exhibits permanent deformation.
 If any portion of the cable or anchor is CS4, then the NBI Substructure Condition rating (NBI Item 060) shall be a maximum of 4.
-If two or more adjacent cables (on the same side or opposite sides of the pontoon) or more than four cables on the structure are CS4, then the NBI Substructure Condition rating (NBI Item 060) and SNBI Underwater Inspection Condition (SNBI Item B.C.15) shall be 3.
+If two or more adjacent cables (on the same side or opposite sides of the pontoon) or more than four cables on the structure are CS4, then the NBI Substructure Condition rating (NBI Item 060) shall be 3.